teraspora/fractal-explorer/README.md

 On a practical level, though, I am less concerned, as I really intend the app to be run on a PC rather than a phone, as it is seriously CPU-intensive and certainly does not run properly on my old phone,

-I am pleased to say, though, that following my detailed suggestion, Wes Bos and Scott Tolinski have devoted <a href="https://syntax.fm/show/104/css-layout">the whole of Episode 104 of their excellent Syntax podcast</a> to CSS Layout.
+I am pleased to say, though, that following my detailed suggestion, Wes Bos and Scott Tolinski have devoted <a target="_blank" href="https://syntax.fm/show/104/css-layout">the whole of Episode 104 of their excellent Syntax podcast</a> to CSS Layout.
 I need to listen to this a few more times and experiment with their ideas and suggestions!

 ## Deployment